hegdeshashi/hegdeshashi/README.md

 **I'm Shashi**,
 Cloud DevOps enthusiast who loves to integrate different tools to solve challenges.

+About Me🤓
+🏫 Cloud- DevOps arechitect with 15+ years of experience in IT industry 📫 You can reach me at: hegdeshashi@gmail.com

 Here are some ideas to get you started: